KLFAMO/DMAnaliza/README.md

 This project is aimed at the analysis of optical atomic clocks data for testing cosmological theories predicting transient fine-structure constant variations in time in the form of pulses or oscillations.

+# Installation

+To run the project `timanda` library need to be importet.
+You can download the project from [https://github.com/ppmor/timanda] and install using
+"
+cd <timanda project>
+pip install -e .
+"

 # Branches

 - `main` - production branch (not used yet)